mathe-e-botond/ds-math-notes/x2-appendix-2-linear-algebra.md

 **Singular Value Decomposition (SVD)** is a powerful matrix decomposition technique, and the beautiful thing about it is its generality.
 SVD can be applied to any $m \times n$ matrix.

 While most matrices  are not symmetrical we can construct symmetric matrices for any matrix.
 Given an $m \times n$ matrix $A$ both $AA^T$ of size $m\times m$ and $A^TA$ of size $n \times n$ are symmetrical.
 This statement is very simple to prove, using the attribute that the transpose of a product is the inverse ordered product of element wise transpose (Equation II.7).
 Using this attribute we can show that the transpose of the product $AA^T$ is same as itself.
-First we apply Formula II.7 to AA^T<br>
+First we apply Formula II.7 to $AA^T$<br>

 $(AA^T)^T = (A^T)^TA^T$<br>
 And than we simplify $(A^T)^T = A$<br>